Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift/Redemption.md

 # Rdemption

-Description ; how gift card is redem using the same payment endpoints
+Redeeming a gift card involves using it to buy merchandise from a physical store, an online store, or a retail location.

 Add extra values request variables

 values need tobe called out

 what are the optional feilds

 link to payments landing page

 payload examples